deephealthproject/eddl/README.md

 ### CUDA

-If CMake is unable to find CUDA automatically, try setting `EIGEN3_INCLUDE_DIR`, such as:
+If CMake is unable to find CUDA automatically, try setting `CUDA_TOOLKIT_ROOT_DIR`, such as:

 ```bash
 -DCUDA_TOOLKIT_ROOT_DIR=/path/to/cuda